 Easter’s message of renewal will be especially poignant this year for four U.S. congregations rebounding from disasters.

 Their churches were destroyed by a tornado in Kentucky, gutted by a blaze in New York City, shattered when Hurricane Ida hit the Louisiana coast, and filled with smoke and ash by the most destructive wildfire in Colorado history.
-For the pastors, Easter’s promise of hope couldn’t be more timely as their resilient congregations come to terms with what happened and prepare for what’s next.
+For the pastors, Easter’s promise of hope couldn’t be more timely.

-Members of Mayfield First United Methodist Church will not be celebrating Easter in their 100-year-old sanctuary.
+Members of Mayfield First United Methodist Church won’t be celebrating Easter in their 100-year-old sanctuary.
 They can’t.

 Instead, on Easter Sunday, members will walk into their temporary home, Christ United Methodist Church, to mark the holy day.